-- The type ty_e must not be a variable type.

-- A warning is given if ty_e coerces to ty.

-- The type $ty_e$ must not be sealed.

-- If type ty is sealed, or if ty is a variable type, or if type ty_e is not an interface type, then ty :> ty_e is asserted.
+- The type $ty_e$ must not be a variable type. - A warning is given if the type test will always be true and therefore is unnecessary. - The type tye must not be sealed. - If type ty is sealed, or if ty is a variable type, or if type tye is not an interface type, then ty :> tye is asserted.